stfsee/depot-performance-chart/README.md

 Create the chart:
 - create comdirect Musterportfolio
-- create there "Meine Ansicht" with Columns "3 Monate, 1 Jahr, 3 Jahre"
+- create there "Meine Ansicht" with Columns "Perf.
+3 Monate, Perf.
+1 Jahr, Perf.
+3 Jahre"
 - sort by name
 - export as csv
 - add missing performances in the specific notebook cell